This bustling business mecca just southeast of Denver is quickly becoming its own satellite city.

 DTC hosts many booming start-ups and large companies in the high-rises that are sprinkled throughout the area.
 As the name suggests, this area is home to many tech businesses, but it is also filled with plenty of entertainment and dining options.
 The Denver Tech Center neighborhood welcomes all walks of life and provides a bustling hub for professionals seeking a change from Denver’s concrete jungle.

 Denver Tech Center has been flourishing in recent years.
-With new apartment complexes popping up overnight, this neighborhood is officially “on the map.”
+With new construction popping up overnight, this neighborhood is officially “on the map.”

 With dozens of major companies headquartered in DTC, you’ll find a healthy mix of professionals and creatives.
 Residents enjoy the social atmosphere of this neighborhood and can be found dining at the many international restaurants or enjoying the green oasis of Wallace Park.

 Residents love to support local cocktail bars and unique eateries.
 Popular spots include Shanahan’s Steakhouse for an upscale meal and Great Northern for a cold craft beer in a chic-rustic tavern.
 You can find locals shopping for the latest trends at the posh boutiques in Belleview Promenade.

 Things to Know

 Many Denverites are flocking to the area and housing is being built fast to keep up with demand.
 This neighborhood provides affordable rental and housing options compared to other Denver neighborhoods like LoDo or Wash Park.
 However, as more businesses move here and more people seek to avoid a long commute, rental prices are expected to increase.